cncf/tag-env-sustainability/README.md

 ## Roadmap

 Currently we don't have a dedicated roadmap document, but we have a [GitHub issue](https://github.com/cncf/tag-env-sustainability/issues/560) to track the work related to its creation.
 Once the document is created, this section will be updated.

+[Project board](https://github.com/orgs/cncf/projects/10) can also be referenced for more details regarding items that the TAG is working on.

 ## Charter